 More than 40 Short Courses Offer MIT Insights

-Short Programs offers more than 40 courses in two-to-five day sessions, primarily in the summer.
+Short Programs offers more than 40 courses in one to five day sessions, primarily in the summer.
 These intensive courses combine MIT’s breakthrough research with insights from industry, government, and academic participants.
 These courses sharpen each participant’s ability to succeed in a rapidly changing world.

 Courses are designed to allow participants to absorb working knowledge fast.
 Classes may involve lectures, discussions, readings, interactive problem-solving, or laboratory work.
 Participants learn from leading faculty and collaborate with peers.
 Some participants come to acquire the fundamentals of topics such as fermentation technology, radar, or tribology.
 Some come to learn about advances in renewable energy, cyber security, urban mobility, or manufacturing.
 Others delve into crisis management, data modeling & analysis, or high-speed imaging.
 All participants can leave Short Programs with new career tools and insights about the impact of evolving technologies.